SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 H6HuE7d9+1OUb3e0Br/trAkJPQsBpKPm2+hxvPsLSinNVw==

-See also: Results filters
+See also: Result filters

-Link uniqueness
+Link deduplication

-Link uniqueness by domain
+Link deduplication by domain

 Removing tags from anchors and snippets

-Filtering links by occurrence
+Filtering links by inclusion

 Possible settings

-Supports all settings of the SE::DuckDuckGo parser, as well as additionally:
+SE::DuckDuckGo, as well as additionally:

-Parameter name | Default value | Description |
+| Parameter name | Default value | Description |

-Result format | $domain - $key: $position\n | Default result output format |
+| Result format | $domain - $key: $position\n | Default result output format |

-Stop when found | ☑ | Stop parsing if the domain is found, will not move on to the next pages |
+| Stop when found | ☑ | Stop scraping if a domain is found, it will not go to the next pages |

-Match type | Exact domain | Possibility to compare the searched position by domain, by main domain and by full link (Exact domain / Top level domain / Exact url) |
+| Match type | Exact domain | Ability to compare the desired position by domain, by top-level domain, and by full link (Exact domain / Top level domain / Exact url) |